Vinton, Iowa

 Vinton is a city in Benton County, Iowa, United States.
 The population was 4,938 in the 2020 census, a decrease from 5,102 in 2000.
-It is also part of the Cedar Rapids Metropolitan Statistical Area.
+It is also part of the Cedar Rapids metropolitan area.
 Vinton is the county seat of Benton County.

 History

 Vinton was founded in 1849.
 It was named for Hon.
 Plynn Vinton, a state legislator.
 The first railroad line was extended to Vinton in 1869, and it was incorporated as a city that same year.

 Public Library controversy

 In 2022, the library in Vinton closed after employees quit following complaints and allegations by patrons that included: the head librarian's "hiring and support for LGBTQ+ staff"; books by Jill Biden and Kamala Harris; "LGBTQ-themed book displays in the children’s section"; and male staff members "wearing dresses".
 One of the library's former directors said they had 173 books about Christian life, and only seven books about "LGBT, gay or transgender" topics; another former director said some patrons "would check out the books and not return them", rather than file written complaints about the books.

+The library reopened later that same year and remains accredited through the State Library of Iowa.
+The library's website, including a searchable card catalog, can be found by visiting www.vinton.lib.ia.us.